GovTechSG/purple-a11y-desktop/README.md

 ## Prerequisites and Installations

-### Portable Purple HATS desktop
+### Download Purple HATS Desktop

-Portable Purple HATS desktop is the recommended way to run Purple HATS desktop as it reduces the difficulty for installation.
+Purple HATS Desktop is available as a download for Windows and MacOS.
 Refer to [Installation Guide](/INSTALLATION.md) for step-by-step instructions.

 #### Facing issues?